The Secrets to Baby-Like Soft Skin Revealed!

 - Use a soft cloth to wash your skin.
 Harsher bath clothes can irritate your skin.

-- It is necessary to keep your bath time short.
-It is better for the skin.
-You may find that you do not need to take a bath every day.
+- Keep your bath time short.
+You may even find that you do not need to take a bath every day.
 Ten minutes of bath or shower is enough for seniors.

-- Gently dry the skin after bathing, but keep some moisture on your skin.
-So, having some wetness on the skin when using a Moisturizer for elderly skin helps hydrate your skin.
+- Gently dry the skin after bathing, but keep some moisture on your skin and use a dermatologist recommended lotion on all parts of your body.

 Changing the Humidity of Home

 It is necessary to use air humidifiers and fumigation when the air in the house is dry.
-Heating and air conditioning can remove moisture from the air.
-Dry air can cause dryness and itching in your sensitive skin.
-Maintaining the house’s internal humidity between 45 to 60% can help older adults take care of their skin and reduce dryness.
-You can easily measure the air’s humidity with a hydrometer, which you can purchase at home appliance stores.
+For instance, heating and air conditioning can remove moisture from the air, and dry air can cause dryness and itching in your sensitive skin.
+Therefore, maintaining the house’s internal humidity between 45 to 60% can help older adults take care of their skin and reduce dryness.
+You can also measure the air’s humidity with a hydrometer, which you can purchase at home appliance stores.

 Wearing Gloves as a Protection

-On the other hand, the elderly are interested in various outdoor activities, such as gardening.
-These activities can expose the skin of seniors to multiple chemicals and sunlight directly.
-So it is necessary to use proper gloves when doing housework and gardening.
-Wearing gloves also reduces the risk of damage to the skin while working.
+Seniors pursue outdoor activities like gardening and hiking passionately, and that is highly recommendable, but they can expose the skin to multiple chemicals and sunlight directly.
+So it is necessary to use proper gloves when doing housework or gardening.

 Using Sunscreen Cream

-Our bodies can absorb vitamin D from the sun.
+Our bodies absorb vitamin D from the sun.
 However, excessive exposure to sunlight is dangerous for our health.
-It is necessary to use sunscreen creams as the best method.
+It is necessary to use sunscreen daily and make sure it is dermatologist-approved.
 By not using sunscreen, wrinkles, age spots, and blemishes caused by skin discoloration may become more severe.

-Use sunscreen with higher SPF.
-It is required to apply the cream on all parts of the body that directly contact sunlight.
-Try to look for shady areas whenever you are outdoors because sunscreen cannot ensure 100% protection against the sun’s harmful rays.
+Make sure to use sunscreen with higher SPF.
+It is required to apply the cream on all body parts that are directly in contact with sunlight, and even so, Try to look for shady areas whenever you are outdoors because sunscreen cannot ensure 100% protection against the sun’s harmful rays.